EmbeddedOS/embeddedos.github.io/_posts/2024-07-14-oop-with-C-part-I.md

 ## 4. Summary

 **OOP is not a feature that this language has and others don't**.
 It should be an idea that we should consider while developing applications.
-Here are some main ideas about this:
+Here are some main ideas:

 - Try to structure the code to become objects: have their own properties, behaviors, and lifecycle events.
 - Avoid global data, static, extern variables that make the code is harder to read, test, control data flow.
 - Clarify object life-cycle events: constructor and destructor, binding resources with object's lifetime.
 - Make re-entrant methods, methods only act on objects and parameters.

-Hope you learn something valuable, really welcome your feedback and ideas!